murti-abhishek/CHEME---7770---PS3/README.md

 # CHEME---7770---PS3
 Problem Set #3

-To run the code rin the following command on the Julia terminal
+To obtain the final flux distribution and the maximum rate of urea production, run the following command on the Julia terminal

 include("Solve.jl")